For the latest COVID information Click Here.

 This list includes the more common side effects of pregabalin, they are usually mild and short-lived.

-Contact your doctor if you suspect one of these adverse reaction:
+Contact your doctor if you suspect one of these side effects:

 Contact your doctor if you notice any of the following: